boltcard/boltcard/README.md

 The 'bolt card service' software provided here can be used to host bolt cards for yourself and others.

-It's recommended to go through the main document set below to set up a system.

 ## Main document set

 | Document | Description |